jameskavazy/pokerhut/README.md

 # Poker Payout Calculator

 Poker Payout Calculator is a web application that helps poker players calculate their profit/loss and determine payout requirements after a cash game.
-This application is built with Next.js+React frameowrk and AWS services and is designed to provide a simple tool for managing poker game finances.
+This application is built with Next.js+React framework and AWS services and is designed to provide a simple tool for managing poker game finances.

 ## Features